randomtask2000/TensorFlow_CNN_SpeakerClassification/README.md

 The spectrograms (images) used in the final two networks can be found in plt-spectrograms.zip and spectrograms.zip.

+Unzip the folders in folder plt-spectrograms and folder spectrograms to use the images.

 The trained neural networks are included as well as the following files:

 - train_model_01.ckpt.data-00000-of-00001